Bay Window Replacement Cost

 uPVC is the most used material for bay windows due to its versatility, strength and cost-effectiveness.

 You can get different types of designed uPVC from wood effects to plain colours, so uPVC is the best option for this type of renovation.
-However, some other materials like timber and aluminium are still used for bay window replacements, and we’ll explore their pros and cons of them later on in the article.
+However, some other materials like timber and aluminium are still used for bay window replacements, and we’ll explore their pros and cons later on in the article.

 Bay window replacement guide